-WFD, in partnership with UNICEF, is working to improve the management of public money through improving the institutional capacity of the Mozambique Parliament to provide comprehensive, accurate, and timely budgetary information to parliamentarians and parliamentary committees.
+WFD, in partnership with UNICEF, worked to improve the management of public money through improving the institutional capacity of the Mozambique Parliament to provide comprehensive, accurate, and timely budgetary information to parliamentarians and parliamentary committees.

 In 2016, WFD supported the set-up of the Unit of Economic, Financial and Budget Studies (UEEFO), based on the concept of a Parliamentary Budget Office (PBO) – an independent institution to provide neutral economic advice.
-UEEFO, as part of the Technical Cabinet, is enabling data and analysis on the budget to be communicated more effectively.
-Better Government spending monitoring by parliaments can reduce corruption and ensure money is spent as the public intended.
+UEEFO, as part of the Technical Cabinet, enabled data and analysis on the budget to be communicated more effectively.
+Better Government spending monitoring by parliaments can reduce corruption and ensure money is spent as the public intends.

 Advancing the Inclusion and Participation of Persons with Disability

-WFD is working with ADEMO (the Mozambican Association of Disabled People) to ensure the inclusion and participation of Persons with Disabilities (PWDs) ahead and post elections in 2019.
-Key activities will include:
+WFD worked with ADEMO (the Mozambican Association of Disabled People) to ensure the inclusion and participation of Persons with Disabilities (PWDs) before and after the elections in 2019.
+Key activities included:

 - Policy gap and socio political/economic contextual analysis on the barriers to effective inclusion;